edwardsnjd/beebot-local/README.md

 Development
 -----------

-There is no build step but in order to use the browser motion API there's a need to access the client app over HTTPS.
+There is no build step but in order to use the browser motion API (currently unused) there's a need to access the client app over HTTPS.
 Easiest way to do that is make sure your dev machine announces itself via mDNS (MacOS has bonjour, Linux has avahi) then use "<hostname>.local":

 ```bash
 DUMMY_HOSTNAME=<changethis>.local make server